 - (a) During a period of annual leave an employee will receive a loading calculated on the rate of wage prescribed in clause 9-Minimum wages.
 Annual leave loading payment is payable on leave accrued. - (b) The loading is as follows:

 (i) Day work

-Employees who would have worked on day work only had they not been on leave-17.5% of the ordinary hourly rate or the relevant weekend penalty rates, whichever is the greater but not both.
+Employees who would have worked on day work only had they not been on leave-17.5% or the relevant weekend penalty rates, whichever is the greater but not both.

 (ii) Shiftwork